10 days and 9 nights

 Lunch.
 Free time.

-20:30 transfer to railway station.
-Deparure for St. Petersburg by train at 22:35, 1st class - two-berth compartment.
+20:30 Transfer to railway station.
+Departure for St. Petersburg by train at 22:35, 1st class - two-berth compartment.

-11:40 meet guide at railway station.
-Three-hour city sightseeing tour with photo stops, no entrances included.
-In the afternoon visit to Peter and Paul Fortress (1,5 hours), check into hotel.
+11:40 Meet your guide at railway station.
+Three-hour City Sightseeing Tour with photo stops, no entrances included.
+In the afternoon visit to Peter and Paul Fortress (1.5 hours), check in to hotel.

 St. Petersburg is the former capital of Imperial Russia, home of the Tsars and one of the world's most beautiful and romantic cities.
 St. Petersburg was founded by Tsar Peter the Great in 1703 on the banks of the Neva River and the Gulf of Finland.
 The city has seen its share of historical events including the Decembrist revolt, the palace coup and murder of Tsar Pavel, the intrigues of Catherine the Great, the assassination Tsar Alexander II, the influence of Rasputin on the Russian royal family, the Revolution of 1905 and the October Revolution of 1917 which brought the communists to power.
 During WWII, the city then known as Leningrad, went through a harrowing two and a half year blockade and siege by the Nazi invaders resulting in the deaths of over 1 million of its citizens.
 Today, St. Petersburg is Russia's second largest city with a population of over 5 million.
 It is also known as the center of Russian art, culture and literature - former citizens included Pushkin and Dostoevsky just to name a few.
 The entire city center is a UNESCO World Heritage Site and is full of beautiful palaces and monuments including the Winter Palace.
 The city is also known as the Venice of the North because of its location on various islands in the Neva River and its many canals and bridges.
-St. Petersburg is home to the world famous Hermitage Museum.
+St. Petersburg is home to the world famous Hermitage Museum which contains one of the world's largest collections of art including works by Leonardo da Vinci, Raphael, Titian, Rembrandt, Matisse, Picasso as well as many other old masters and impressionists.
+We are sure that you will find St. Petersburg one of the most if not the most fascinating places you have ever visited.
+Welcome to this most beautiful and mysterious of cities.

-The Winter Palace, one of the Hermitage Museum buildings, is one of the most wonderful palaces in North Eastern Europe and today is one the world's finest museums.
+The Winter Palace, one of the buildings of the Hermitage Museum is one of the most wonderful palaces in North Eastern Europe and today is one the world's finest museums.
 The museum consists of five historical buildings including the Winter Palace - the residence of the Russian Tsars.
 The museum contains over 3 million pieces of art with dates ranging from high antiquity to the present day.
-Among the Hermitage's treasures are artworks by Leonardo da Vinci, Raphael, Titian, Rembrandt, Rubens and a large collection of impressionists and post impressionists including Matisse and Picasso as well as many others.
+Among the Hermitage's treasures are artworks by Leonardo da Vinci, Raphael, Titian, Rembrandt, Rubens as well as many others.
 We will spend 3 hours at the museum, however, to view the collection in its entirety would take almost 15 years, spending 8 hours a day in the museum and taking one minute to examine each exhibit.

-- hotel accommodation: Moscow - 4* Holiday Inn Lesnaya (standard room), Suzdal: Suzdal-Inn hotel or similar, Standard Room, Yaroslavl: 4* Ring Premier hotel, standard room, St. Petersburg: 4* Radisson Sonya Hotel, Standard Room*,
+- hotel accommodation: Moscow - 4* Novotel Moscow Centre Hotel, Standard Room, Suzdal: Veliy Boutique hotel or similar, Standard Room, Yaroslavl: 4* Ring Premier hotel, standard room, St. Petersburg: Grand Catherine Hotel, Comfort Room/Russ hotel, classic room

 - tickets to all museums,